dfsklar/angular-firebase-sandbox/README.md

 an open-source package called "Angular Material" to provide the nice-looking dialog popup.
 Feel free to replace this page block with the dialog framework of your choice, but be aware you'll need to "rewire" the dialog popup/closedown UI yourself.

+# TODO

+This document still needs work, including:
+* How to "bootstrap" the Angular system
+* How to turn an existing product / inventory-item page into something that can host Angular-conformant page areas